2024 FINRA Annual Regulatory Oversight Report

 Regulation is a fundamental pillar of financial services, ensuring investor protection, and market integrity.
 Increasingly, these firms are turning to innovative regulatory technology ("RegTech"), whose application include compliance monitoring, fraud prevention, data management (access, storage, and reporting), and identification and interpretation of regulation.

 RegTech tools offer the potential to help firms meet compliance obligations in a faster and more cost-effective way, but may also pose several unique challenges.
 FINRA published a white paper on RegTech to provide firms with a roadmap of key regulatory and implementation considerations as they explore RegTech tools, followed by a RegTech Conference and podcast to facilitate dialogue among regulators, thought leaders, and practitioners on the topic.
 In addition, FINRA hosted a RegTech Conference and published a RegTech podcast to facilitate a dialogue amongst regulators, thought leaders, and practitioners on the topic.

 Artificial Intelligence ("AI") generally refers to the "intelligence of machines," or the science of computers performing tasks that have been traditionally performed by humans based on human intelligence.
 AI is generally used as umbrella term to encompass various types of specific technologies such as machine learning, deep learning, and natural language processing.
 AI, in its various forms, is rapidly being incorporated into the financial services industry, ranging from automated customer service applications and social media sentiment-based trading to sophisticated fraud and financial crime surveillance.

-FINRA is engaging in an active industry outreach, to better understand the various AI applications explored by the securities industry, the benefits offered by such applications, as well as related challenges such as supervision of AI-based tools.
+FINRA is engaging in an active industry outreach to better understand the various AI applications explored by the securities industry, the benefits offered by such applications, as well as related challenges such as supervision of AI-based tools.
 FINRA published Special Notice 7-30-18, seeking comments from the industry on the topic.
 FINRA also published a white paper on Artificial Intelligence in the Securities Industry and hosted an accompanying AI Conference in November 2020.

 Digital Investment Advice